codeRIT/hackathon-manager/docs/deployment-dokku.md

 title: Dokku Deployment
 ---

 Below are steps & notes to deploy HackathonManager on Dokku.

-This assumes you already have [Dokku](http://dokku.viewdocs.io/dokku/) running on a machine and can SSH into the box.
-DNS should likely be set up as well, but isn't required for bare minimum functionality.
+>This assumes you already have a virtual machine with [Dokku](http://dokku.viewdocs.io/dokku/) running on it, and can SSH into the VM.
+DNS should be set up as well, but isn't required for bare minimum functionality.
+>
+>If you need a VM, check out [DigitalOean](https://m.do.co/c/b5ee103e23c3) or [Linode](https://www.linode.com/?r=e90a6fb2a6999fb4ec7b60b1add3e288f97954bf) and the [Dokku docs](http://dokku.viewdocs.io/dokku/) to get started.

 If you have any questions at all, please don't hesitate to reach out to [Stuart](https://github.com/sman591)!
 This doc is very much a work in progress but we want to keep it as up to date as possible.